Catherine Feuillet: Education and early life

-Catherine Feuillet was born in Orléans, approximately 130 km (80 miles) south of Paris, and conducted her university studies in Toulouse in plant molecular biology.
-In 1993, she earned her doctorate at the Paul Sabatier University in Toulouse, on genes involved in lignification in Eucalyptus.
+Catherine Feuillet was born in Orléans and studied plant molecular biology in Toulouse.
+She received her doctorate in 1993 at the Paul Sabatier University regarding genes involved in lignification in Eucalyptus.
 Between 1994 and 1997, she completed post-doctoral studies at the Federal Institute for Agroecology in Zürich, developing molecular markers to support breeding for fungal disease resistance in wheat.
-During the course of her postdoc she started to work on wheat genomics and continued to develop disease resistance gene cloning and comparative genomics projects in wheat and barely as junior group leader and assistant professor at the Institute of Plant Biology at the University of Zurich.
+She later became an assistant professor at the Institute of Plant Biology at the University of Zurich.